Gardening dictionary of common names and their meanings.

 Rhizome

 A thick stem or rootstock that grows horizontally along or below the soil surface and every so often on the top or side of the rhizome, it sends stems above ground.
-Stems that have buds with scalelike leaves.
+Stems that have buds with scale like leaves.
 Lily of the Valley send up "pips", small upright detachable growths that have their own roots, are detachable and can be stored for later planting.
 Lily of the Valley, Canna and Callas all are grown from Rhizomes.

 Tubers

 Are rough skinned and produce roots from many parts of its surface.
 New plants come to life from eyes or growth buds from this short, fat, bumpy exterior.
 Anemone, Aladium, Gloxinia and Tuberous Begonia all belong to the tuber family.
 To reproduce, Begonias grow larger and produce growth buds while Caladium grow new tubers from the sides of the original.
-Ranunculus and Dahlia are just a few that are part of the Tuberous Root family and in fact are truly real roots.
-Their food supply is kept in the root tissue and like tubers, they produce buds from which new plants grow.
+Ranunculus and Dahlias are just a few that are part of the Tuberous Root family and in fact are truly real roots.
+Their food supply is kept in the root tissue and they produce buds from which new plants grow.
 The growing area is often called the crown and the buds are restricted to the neck of the root where they grow on the base of the old stem.

-A Rose Means The Language of Flowers
+A Rose Means Gardening The Language of Flowers

 History of Flower Giving